googleinterns/step6-2020/README.md

 Support Local Businesses is a platform where businesses can share how the COVID-19 Pandemic affected them and reach out to the general public for assistance virtually.

-We build for the local and global small businesses around the world that are being affected by the COVID-19 Pandemic.
+We build for the small businesses around the world that are being affected by the COVID-19 Pandemic.
 We know that this pandemic has affected numerous small businesses and we want to create a platform to support and unite communities during this difficult time.